pombredanne/Licenser-5/README.md

 **License is inserted as-is.
 It is recommended that license text is wrapped in comment block or equivalent.**

+**Does nothing if it detects that file already contains license you are trying to add.**
 ## Usage
 Full help available via ```python licenser.py --help```